How Many Days in Venice, Italy Do You Really Need?

 How many days in Venice for the budget traveler | 2 days

-Some people argue that Venice is a lot more expensive than other cities in Italy.
-I just don't agree.
-Compared to Florence and Rome, Venice is just a tad more expensive.
+Some people argue that Venice is considerably more expensive than other cities in Italy.
+I don't agree.
+Compared to Florence and Rome, Venice is a tad more expensive.
 And it's actually cheaper than places like the Amalfi Coast or Bellagio in Lake Como.

-There are plenty of hotels to be found for $100 to $200 a night.
-Instead of splurging on an expensive dinner, fill up on cicchetti (little toasts topped with an assortment of ingredients...kind of like pinchos in Spain).
+Hotels can be found for $200 a night (more so during shoulder/off-season).
+Instead of splurging on an expensive dinner, fill up on cicchetti (little toasts topped with an assortment of ingredients...kind of like pinxos in Spain).
 Enoteca Schiavi has a nice selection priced at €1.50 to €2.00 a piece.
 There are plenty of similar spots throughout Venice.

 How many days in Venice for the slow traveler | 4 days

 The insane crowds used to frustrate me to no end.
-Venice is one of the most popular places to visit in the world.
-The fact that it's an island, and a small one at that, and a popular cruise ship stop, does not help.
+It's not hard to understand why this destination gets so overwhelmed.
+Venice is one of the most visited places in the world, it's tiny, it's an island, and it's a popular cruise ship stop.
+It's a recipe for chaos, especially during peak season

-My last few trips I rearranged my days around the crowds.
-I would be out the door by sunrise, and spend a few hours in popular spots like St. Mark's Square and the Rialto bridge (which are absolutely breathtaking without the crowds).
+On my last few trips, I rearranged my days around the crowds.
+I would be out the door by sunrise and spend a few hours in popular spots like St. Mark's Square and the Rialto Bridge (which are absolutely breathtaking without the crowds).
 The moment it started to feel crowded, I would wander away from the main tourist zones.

 What's funny about Venice is that one moment there are a million people everywhere, walk five minutes away and you'll find yourself alone in a charming alleyway.

-Use the afternoon to get lost in the canals of Venice and avoid all the tourist sights (unless it's a lessor known one).
+Use the afternoon to get lost in the canals and avoid all the tourist sights (unless it's a lesser-known one).
 Find a cafe to leisurely sip your espresso or Aperol spritz, shop the boutiques, and just take it slow.
-Then, come evening, all the day trippers have left and you can enjoy a canal side dinner and take a nighttime stroll through St. Mark's Square.
+Then, come evening, all the day trippers have left and you can enjoy a canal-side dinner and take a nighttime stroll through St. Mark's Square.

 If you're ok adapting this type of schedule, you could easily and happily spend 4 days in Venice.

-4 days in Venice also means you have time to escape to other nearby islands.
-Pop over to colorful Burano or watch a glass blowing demonstration in Murano.
+4 days also means you have time to escape to other nearby islands.
+Pop over to colorful Burano or watch a glass-blowing demonstration in Murano.
 This is another great way to escape the afternoon crowds.

-There are plenty of tours to fill your day if you've gotten your fill of wandering:
+There are plenty of tours to fill your day once you've gotten your fill of wandering:

 In summary